bu-bioinfo/bf510/index.md

-**Peer review activities (10% of grade):** Students will review their peers’ submissions for parts of the final project and learn how to provide constructive feedback on a written abstract.
+**Peer review activities (10% of grade):** Students will review their peers’ submissions for parts of the final project and learn how to provide constructive feedback on a written abstracts.

 **Final Project (20% of grade):**  Each student will complete a final project and report (~5 pages) about an aspect of systemic racism in health and science of their own choosing.
-The Final Project Assignment will be posted on the course website in the first weeks of class, and one lecture during Week 7 will be dedicated to project ideas and expectations.
+The Final Project Assignment will be posted on the course website in the first weeks of class, and class time will be dedicated mid-semester to discussing project ideas and expectations.
 The assignment will involve creating a short presentation (possible formats include a podcast, narrated poster, or YouTube video) and submission of a written report detailing the motivation and logic and research behind your project of choice.
 Presentations